drstearns/tutorials/src/gojson/index.md

 ## Fields Must be Exported to be Encoded

-One thing that trips up most people who are new to Go is that the JSON encoder can only see, and therefore only encode, exported fields in a struct.
+One thing that trips up new Go developers is forgetting that the JSON encoder can only see, and therefore only encode, **exported** fields in a struct.
 Recall that Go uses the package boundary as its primary mechanism for encapsulation, and that [only the identifiers that start with a capital letter are exported](../golang/#secpackagesandcodeorganization).
 Since the JSON encoder is defined in the `json` package and not your `main` package, it can only see the fields in your struct that are exported from your package.
 Therefore, if you want a field encoded into JSON, it must be exported, so it must start with a capital letter.

-When I first started learning Go, I spent several hours trying to figure out why a struct like this was being encoded into an empty JSON object:
+When I first started learning Go, I spent several hours trying to figure out why a struct like this was being encoded as an empty JSON object even when the values were set correctly:

 ```go
 type Rectangle struct {